hadley/ideas/runtime-rcmd.md

 Command line application that sets up package skeleton, designed to work nicely with all of the default pluggable components.
 Includes git init.

-Needs generic caching/dependency framework so that the minimum of work needs to be done on each refresh.

 Pluggable components: